DeveloperWil/always-edit-in-html/readme.txt

 2. Option turned on and page/post is in HTML mode.
 Visual and Text tabs removed.

 == Changelog ==
+= 2.4.5 =
+* Testing on WordPress 6.2 with Classic Editor plugin activated

 = 2.4.4 =
 * Fixed PHP fatal error in PHP 8.x